2266saty/freshersbatch-oct16/Readme.txt

-this is the readme text
+this is the readme text step 8 hello
-hello